endoflife-date/endoflife.date/products/fedora.md

 > Fedora Project and sponsored by Red Hat.

 Fedora end of life dates are not typically known far in advance with to-the-day accuracy.
-Fedora has a relatively short life cycle: Release X is supported until one month (4 weeks) after the release of Release X+2 and with approximately 6 months between most versions, meaning a version of Fedora is usually supported for at least 13 months, possibly longer.
+Fedora has a relatively short life cycle: Release X is supported until 4 weeks after the release of Release X+2 and with approximately 6 months between most versions, meaning a version of Fedora is usually supported for at least 13 months, possibly longer.